MetaMask/metamask-docs/docs/api-sdk/reference/rpc-api.md

 Gets the caller's current permissions.
 Returns a Promise that resolves to an array of `Web3WalletPermission` objects.
-If the caller has no permissions, the array will be empty.
+If the caller has no permissions, the array is empty.

 ### `wallet_requestPermissions`

-::: tip Platform Availability
+:::tip Platform Availability
 This RPC method is not yet available in MetaMask Mobile.
 :::